input-output-hk/plutus-pioneer-program/docs/week8.rst

                                               lovelaceValueOf (n * p)
                                             )

+Finally, for *WithDraw*, we insist that the token amount and the lovelace amount are both nonnegative.
+This time we again add a constraint that the seller must sign the transaction.
+We modify the state in a similar way to the way we did for the *BuyTokens* redeemer, but this time we adjust the token and lovelace amounts according to how much has been withdrawn.

 .. code:: haskell

         (v, p, Withdraw n l) | n >= 0 && l >= 0 -> Just ( Constraints.mustBeSignedBy (tsSeller ts)